Miriam Butt

-Miriam Butt is Professor of Linguistics at the Department of Linguistics (Fachbereich Sprachwissenschaft) at the University of Konstanz.
-She is best known for her theoretical linguistic work on complex predicates and on grammatical case, and for her computational linguistic work in large-scale grammar development within the ParGram project.
+Miriam Butt (b.
+1966) is Professor of Linguistics at the Department of Linguistics (Fachbereich Sprachwissenschaft) at the University of Konstanz, where she leads the computational linguistics lab.

+Education and research

 Butt earned her doctorate in linguistics in 1993 at Stanford University.
 She subsequently held research and teaching positions at the Institut für Maschinelle Sprachverarbeitung at the University of Stuttgart, University of Manchester Institute of Science and Technology and the University of Tübingen before taking up her current position at the University of Konstanz.

-She is the author or editor of 11 books, including The Structure of Complex Predicates in Urdu and the Theories of Case volume in the Cambridge Textbooks in Linguistics series.
-Her Pargram work in large-scale grammar development focuses on grammars for English, German, and Urdu.
+She is the author or editor of 11 books, including The Structure of Complex Predicates in Urdu, the published version of her Stanford dissertation, and the Theories of Case, a volume in the Cambridge Textbooks in Linguistics series.
+She is best known for her theoretical linguistic work on complex predicates and on grammatical case, and for her computational linguistic work in large-scale grammar development within the ParGram project.
+Her Pargram work in large-scale grammar development focuses on grammars for English, German, and Urdu (Butt et al. 1999).

 Butt is also one of the authors of 6000 Kilometer Sehnsucht, which describes her childhood in Saudi Arabia and Pakistan.

+Honors

+Butt was elected to the Academia Europaea in 2019.
+She was elected to AcademiaNet in 2012.